Cave-8/Web-technology-project/README.md

 # Frontend
 Written in two versions (with a common backend):
-- A pure HTML version with the usage of Thymeleaf an template engine,
+- A pure HTML version with the usage of Thymeleaf as template engine,
 - A pure Javascript version.

 Both rely on basic HTML pages.